King Isaac

-King Isaac (born Isaac Gabriel Kalumbu; 1965) is a Zimbabwean reggae singer, songwriter and a professor of ethnomusicology, now working in administration, at Michigan State University, USA.
+King Isaac (born Isaac Gabriel Kalumbu; 1965) is a Zimbabwean reggae singer, songwriter and a professor of ethnomusicology, now working in administration, at Michigan State University, United States.
 As a lyricist, his music revolves around love, spirituality, and promotes the pursuit of peaceable living amongst the various peoples of the world.
 During the singer's first visit to Jamaica in 1998, the name "King Isaac" was bestowed upon him by Joseph “Bragga” Russell, a former aide of Bob Marley at the Bob Marley Museum.

 Early life

 King Isaac was born Isaac Gabriel Kalumbu in the high-density suburb of Mufakose, in Harare, Zimbabwe in 1965.
 His family moved to Gweru when he was six years old.
 He started writing poems at the age of 14.
 At about the same time, the censorship of reggae was lifted in Zimbabwe when the nation attained independence in 1980.
 Subsequent visits to Zimbabwe by reggae stars such as Bob Marley, Jimmy Cliff, Gregory Isaacs and Dennis Brown helped to fuel Kalumbu's love for reggae music.
 He has explained that "At around that time, Bob Marley came to Zimbabwe, and he was followed by many other reggae acts including Jimmy Cliff, Gregory Isaacs, Aswad, UB40, Dennis Brown, Culture, I Jah Man, Eric Donaldson, Don Carlos and many others.
 Reggae was the in-thing when I was young and impressionable.
 Singers like Peter Tosh, Sugar Minott, and Bunny Wailer were played on the radio.
 We heard the best reggae, so it was natural to be drawn to this ‘new’ music."
-The young poet soon turned to writing lyrics for songs, and by the mid to late 1980’s, he was singing in local reggae bands.
-In 1986 he recorded his first song, “Simuka,” a reggae piece about the liberation struggle in South Africa.
+The young poet soon turned to writing lyrics for songs, and by the mid to late 1980's, he was singing in local reggae bands.
+In 1986 he recorded his first song, "Simuka," a reggae piece about the liberation struggle in South Africa.
 At the same time he was studying at the University of Zimbabwe and in 1987, earned a bachelor's degree in Economic History and History.
-In January 1991, Kalumbu left Zimbabwe to study at Indiana University in Bloomington, USA.
+In January 1991, Kalumbu left Zimbabwe to study at Indiana University Bloomington, United States.
 Although he was interested in an academic career, Kalumbu also knew that a move to the USA would bring him closer to Jamaica and to the reggae world at large.